 When you homeschool, you are responsible for your child’s education.
 This should not be entered into lightly.
 It is a serious business.
 Are you prepared?
 Prepare to homeschool with these tips!

+Of course, this is a vital step that you’ll want to know first.
 Many people are concerned that they will receive resistance from local school authorities when they begin to homeschool.
 Or because your child has some special needs, a social worker or health provider might object to your decision.
 You are the parent.
 You have the responsibility and the authority to make the decision to homeschool.

 Be sure to know Oregon homeschool law and reach out to OCEANetwork if you have any questions!
 We also recommend that all families join Home School Legal Defense Association (HSLDA) and turn all of those worries over to a group of Christian homeschool attorneys who have served homeschool families nation-wide since 1984.
 OCEANetwork Supporting Families even get a discount on HSLDA memberships!